-Abstract.
 Subspaces offer convenient means of representing information in many Pattern Recognition, Machine Vision, and Statistical Learning applications.
 Contrary to the growing popularity of subspace representations, the problem of efficiently searching through large subspace databases has received little attention in the past.
 In this paper we present a general solution to the Approximate Nearest Subspace search problem.
 Our solution uniformly handles cases where both query and database elements may differ in dimensionality, where the database contains subspaces of different dimensions, and where the queries themselves may be subspaces.
 To this end we present a simple mapping from subspaces to points, thus reducing the problem to the well studied Approximate Nearest Neighbor problem on points.
-We provide theoretical proofs of correctness and error bounds of our construction and demonstrate its capabilities on synthetic and real data.
-Our experiments indicate that an approximate nearest subspace can be located significantly faster than the nearest subspace, with little loss of accuracy.
+We provide theoretical proofs of correctness and error bounds of our construction and demonstrate its performance on synthetic and real data.
+Our tests indicate that an approximate nearest subspace can be located significantly faster than the nearest subspace, with little loss of accuracy.

-1 Introduction
+1. Introduction

 Although the use of subspace representations has increased considerably over the years, one fundamental question related to their use has so far received little attention: How does one efficiently search through a database of subspaces?
 There are two main reasons why we believe this question to be paramount.
-The first is the demonstrated utility of subspaces as a (sometimes only) means for conveniently representing varying information.
+The first is the demonstrated utility of subspaces as a (often only) means for representing varying information.
 The second is the ever-growing volume of information routinely collected and searched through as part of Computer Vision and Pattern Recognition systems, information often represented by subspaces.

 The goal of this paper is to address this question by presenting a general framework for efficient subspace search.

-In a recent paper [4] Basri et al. have presented a method for sub-linear approximate nearest subspace (ANS) search.
-Their solution, however, was limited to a particular scenario where the queries are high dimensional points.
-They thus ignore cases where the query itself may be a subspace.
-Moreover, their method cannot handle databases of subspaces with different dimensions, which may be the case if variable amounts of information are available when the database is produced or when object representations allow for different degrees of freedom.
+Recently, Basri et al. [5] have presented a method for sub-linear approximate nearest subspace (ANS) search.
+Their solution, however, was limited to scenarios where the queries are high dimensional points.
+They thus ignore cases where the query itself may be a subspace and consequently cases where the database items may have varying dimensions smaller than that of the query.
 In this paper we extend their work and provide the following contributions.